zhihu/zetta/README.md

 ## Introduction

-Zetta is an open-source NewSQL database that supports Hybrid Transactional and Cloud Spanner like API
+Zetta is an open-source NoSQL database that supports Transaction and Cloud Spanner like API

 ## Quick start